Chad Lawhorn | December 2024 (Updated June 2025)

 Cost Considerations and Resource Alignment

-Implementing the proposed oversight, testing, and interoperability frameworks will require sustained funding and cross-agency coordination.
-Initial costs may include establishing new DoD–NIST AI research centers, developing interoperable data standards, and funding public-private red teaming efforts.
-However, these investments are modest compared to the potential cost of strategic miscalculation, system failure, or an unchecked AI arms race.
-Aligning the budget with national defense innovation priorities and congressional authorization through the NDAA process will be essential to ensure resource sustainability.
+Implementing oversight, testing, and interoperability frameworks will likely require sustained funding and coordinated efforts across agencies.
+Potential costs include the establishment of new AI research centers involving the Department of Defense and NIST, the development of interoperable data standards, and the support of public-private red teaming initiatives.
+While these investments are not insignificant, they may be relatively modest when compared to the potential consequences of strategic miscalculation, system failure, or the risks associated with an unregulated AI arms race.
+Aligning resources with defense innovation priorities, including coordination through the NDAA process, would help promote long-term sustainability.

 Final Thoughts

-To address these challenges, the United States must establish a robust architecture for AI oversight grounded in technical expertise, interagency cooperation, and international collaboration.
-Specific steps include expanding public-private partnerships for AI risk assessment, promoting export control regimes for military-relevant algorithms, and enhancing information-sharing channels with allies to detect and mitigate AI vulnerabilities in real time.
-Addressing AI-related instability will also require investment in Track 1.5 and Track 2 dialogues with Chinese academic and policy communities to build mutual understanding and reduce perception gaps.
+To help address these challenges, the United States could explore the development of a robust AI oversight framework grounded in technical expertise, interagency coordination, and international engagement.
+Possible steps include expanding public-private partnerships for AI risk assessment, promoting export control regimes tailored to military-relevant algorithms, and strengthening information-sharing mechanisms with allied countries to better detect and respond to AI vulnerabilities.
+Greater investment in Track 1.5 and Track 2 dialogues with Chinese academic and policy communities may also help build mutual understanding and reduce misperceptions over time.

 Measuring Policy Impact and Strategic Effectiveness

 Clear metrics for evaluating AI governance and defense integration are necessary to ensure accountability and policy impact.
-Success indicators should include:
+Success indicators might include:

 The establishment and operationalization of a federal AI oversight body.